 You can’t outlive a bad diet, but you can give yourself a head start while trying to make the needed improvements.
 Any form of intermittent fasting is beneficial, and I recommended starting with a digestive fast, where you give yourself a 12-hour break between dinner and breakfast.
 But, for those of you who looking for something a little more, then you can simply start eTRF by finishing your last meal before 4 pm each day.

-If you’d like to know more about intermittent fasting, check out my e-book.
+If you’d like to know more about intermittent fasting or how to structure your training and nutrition then make sure to check out my e-book and online coaching services.

 Let me know what you think, speak soon.

 Early Time-Restricted Feeding Improves Insulin Sensitivity, Blood Pressure, and Oxidative Stress Even Without Weight Loss in Men with Prediabetes